racerxr650r/avrOS/README.md

     ```

     The default programmer defined in the makefile is the Atmel ICE.

+9. Setup your git username and email

+    If you haven't already, you should setup your git username and email address
+    using the following commands.

+    To setup your username:

+    ```console
+    git config --global user.name "John Doe"
+    ```

+    To setup your email:

+    ```console
+    git config --global user.email "john_doe@gmail.com"
+    ```

 These instructions are similar for Fedora and MacOS.
 You'll need to use the
 appropiate package manager